metruzanca/metruzanca/quartz.md

 ---

 > [!tldr]
-> If you don't want all the backstory and just want to skip to the technical bits on how to use quarts for blogging and note taking with obsidian as your editor, click here.
+> If you don't want all the backstory and just want to skip to the technical bits on how to use quarts for blogging and note taking with obsidian as your editor, [click here](https://zanca.dev/blog/quartz#setting-up-quartz).

-#TODO fix click here ^^^^

-## TL;DR;

-If you just want

 ## Prologue

 I've been wanting to write blog posts, for a while now.
 Posts about things I'm learning, things I'm building and most importantly mistakes I've made.